 |Third offense||Any of the following:||Any of the following: |

-7. How to know if the online lender is registered with the SEC?
+7. Are online loans legal in the Philippines?
+How to know if the online lender is legal?

-Last November 2021, the SEC issued the SEC MC 10 series of 2021, imposing a moratorium that no new online lending platforms will operate in the country.
+The SEC issued the SEC MC 10 series of 2021, imposing a moratorium that no new online lending platforms will operate in the Philippines.
 It says that this was due to the numerous complaints that the SEC received relating to alleged violations by online lending platforms.

 According to SEC MC 10, there is a need to closely monitor and assess the operations of existing online lending platforms to promote lending and financing businesses while ensuring the protection of consumers in the Philippines.

-The SEC requires LCs and FCs that are offering online loans to report it to the SEC no later than 10 days before the operations of the online lending platform.
+The SEC requires online lenders to report their operations to the SEC no later than 10 days before their launch.
 Otherwise, this is a violation of SEC MC No. 19, and there are penalties for this.

-8. Can a borrower's photo be used to embarrass him or her to collect a delinquent loan?
+8. Can my photo be used to embarrass me and collect my overdue loan?

 No. This violates NPC Circular No. 20-01, which provides that a borrower’s photo can be used only for Know Your Client (KYC) purposes.
-It expressly provides that in no way shall the borrower’s photo be used to harass or embarrass him or her to collect an unpaid online loan in the Philippines.
+It expressly provides that in no way shall the borrower’s photo be used to harass or embarrass them to collect an unpaid online loan in the Philippines.

 Step 3: Arrange